chrisrude/oobabot-plugin/README.md

 ## Installation

 1. [Install oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui#installation), and get a model running on it.
-1. from a command prompt, run these commands:
+1. from a command prompt, activate the same conda environment you used to install text-generation-webui, and install the plugin from PyPi:

     ```bash
     conda activate textgen
     pip install oobabot-plugin
     ```

-1. Then run:
+1. Then just run this to create the `oobabot` plugin directory (`./extensions/oobabot`) and install the plugin's hook (`script.py`) into the Oobabooga server:

     ```bash
     oobabot-plugin install